A topic from the subject of Biochemistry in Chemistry.

 Introduction

-Vitamins and cofactors are essential substances that the body needs to function properly.
-Vitamins are organic compounds that the body cannot produce on its own, and must be obtained from food.
-Cofactors are inorganic or organic molecules that help enzymes function.
-Both vitamins and cofactors play a vital role in metabolism, energy production, and other bodily functions.
+Vitamins and cofactors are essential micronutrients that the body needs to function properly.
+Vitamins are organic compounds that the body cannot synthesize in sufficient quantities and must be obtained from the diet.
+Cofactors are inorganic or organic molecules that assist enzymes in catalyzing biochemical reactions.
+Both vitamins and cofactors play vital roles in metabolism, energy production, and numerous other bodily functions.

 Basic Concepts

-• Cofactors are molecules that bind to enzymes and help them catalyze reactions.
-Cofactors can be either organic or inorganic.
+• Cofactors are molecules that bind to enzymes, altering their shape and activity.
+They are essential for the function of many enzymes.
+Cofactors can be either organic (coenzymes, often derived from vitamins) or inorganic (metal ions).

 Equipment and Techniques